apache/dolphinscheduler/docs/docs/en/guide/resource/file-manage.md

 - Download file

-> Click the "Download" button in the file list to download the file or click the "Download" button in the upper right corner of the file details to download the file.
+> Click the "`Download`" button in the file list to download the file or click the "`Download`" button in the upper right corner of the file details to download the file.

 - File rename

 ![rename-file](/img/new_ui/dev/resource/rename-file.png)

-- delete
+- Delete
-  > File list -> Click the "Delete" button to delete the specified file.
+  > File list -> Click the "`Delete`" button to delete the specified file.

 - Re-upload file

-  > Re-upload file: Click the "Re-upload File" button to upload a new file to replace the old file, drag the file to the re-upload area, the file name will be automatically completed with the new uploaded file name.
+  > Re-upload file: Click the "`Re-upload File`" button to upload a new file to replace the old file, drag the file to the re-upload area, the file name will be automatically completed with the new uploaded file name.

 ![reuplod_file](/img/reupload_file_en.png)